 - QinetiQ v.
 Samsung: Lead trial counsel in case involving super-twisted nematic (STN) liquid crystal display technology in the Eastern District of Texas.
-After obtaining a favorable Markman ruling, defendants conceded liability.
+After obtaining a favorable claim construction ruling, defendants conceded liability.
 After a bench trial on damages, the Court entered a non-appealable $20 million judgment in QinetiQ’s favor.

 Mr. Blank's additional patent litigations include:

 - TouchTunes Music Corp. v.
 Rowe International Corp. et al.: Obtained summary judgment of non-infringement for TouchTunes of seven patents relating to digital downloading jukebox technology in the Southern District of New York.
 The Court subsequently found the case to be “exceptional” and awarded TouchTunes $2.7 million in attorneys’ fees.